Keyboard shortcuts

 This chapter of The Rust Book shows you what facilities Rust has for structuring projects.
 It introduces the concepts of packages, crates and modules.

-Chapter 2.5: Project Layout in The Cargo Book
+Chapter 2.5: Project Layout by The Cargo Book

 This section in The Cargo Book explains the basic layout of a Rust project.